The VIA Arts Prize 2018 Exhibition is now open!

 The VIA Arts Prize, organised by the Association of Cultural Attachés of Latin America, Spain and Portugal (ACALASP) held the 2017 edition of the VIA Arts Prize Exhibition last November, at the Embassy of Brazil in London.
 Please view the gallery below for images of the venue, the artists and the prize-winning pieces, which subsequently toured to Maddox Arts in Mayfair for the Maddox Arts Winter Show.
 The winners from 2016 are also featured in the slideshow.

-The best 30 artworks received in our strongly contested Call for Entries went on display.
+The best 30 artworks received in last year’s strongly contested Call for Entries went on display in November 2017.
 The theme of the 2017 competition was ‘Dialogues with Latin American, Spanish and Portuguese art’, and all of our finalists established fascinating connections with these regional art styles.

 The 2017 winner is British artist Susan Philips with her porcelain sculpture entitled ‘no.42-2015’.
 The simple white sculpture, which draws on planar form and geometric abstraction, is inspired by Latin American Neo Concrete Art.
 The 1959 manifesto of this movement rejected the concept of the artwork as an ‘object’ and supported the notion that art can only be fully understood through a direct phenomenological approach.
 Philips looked to the work of Amilcar de Castro and Lygia Clark to explore void space in sculpture and its interaction with the environment through light.